LLM-based NLG Evaluation: Current Status and Challenges: Prompting LLMs

-\begin{itemize} \item \textbf{Evaluation Methods}: The way the preferences of annotators are obtained, such as scoring and comparison. \item \textbf{Task Instructions}: How the annotators should read or manipulate different parts to complete the annotation. \item \textbf{Input Content}: The target text to be evaluated and other required content.
-Other required content including source documents, references, and external knowledge is provided as needed. \item \textbf{Evaluation Criteria}: The general definition of how good or bad the text to be evaluated is in a particular aspect of quality, e.g. fluency, faithfulness. \item \textbf{Role and interaction}: The roles annotators play in the evaluation and the interactions between them. \end{itemize}
+\begin{itemize} \item \textbf{Evaluation Methods}: The way the evaluation results of LLM evaluators are obtained, such as scoring and comparison. \item \textbf{Task Instructions}: How LLM evaluators should read or manipulate different parts to complete the annotation. \item \textbf{Input Content}: The target text to be evaluated and other required content.
+Other required content including source documents, references, and external knowledge is provided as needed. \item \textbf{Evaluation Criteria}: The general definition of how good or bad the text to be evaluated is in a particular aspect of quality, e.g. fluency, faithfulness. \item \textbf{Role and interaction}: The roles LLM evaluators play in the evaluation and the interactions between them. \end{itemize}

-The focus of the existing research can always be mapped analogously to one or more of these elements, and we organize them according to the elements they address.
-An example of prompting LLMs is shown in Figure \ref{fig:prompt}.